ShrikeGames/commander_gpt/README.md

 ## TODOs
+- Replace pygame with an easier frontend
 - Option to restore conversation from logged history
 - Add subtitles for both human and AI to the screen (optionally)
-- Replace pygame with an easier frontend
-- Have different images for the character based on the voice style/emotion (if any)
 - Instead of sending images directly to OpenAI use another service to describe the image and send OpenAI the description
-- Option to have character always shown instead of hiding when not talking